datnguye/dbterd/docs/nav/guide/cli-references.md

 Configure the path to directory containing dbt artifact files.

-It will take the the nested `/target` directory of `--dbt-project-dir` if not specified.
+It will take the nested `/target` directory of `--dbt-project-dir` if not specified.

 > Default to the current directory's `/target` if both this option and `--dbt-project-dir` option are not specified